 DEVELOPMENT AND FUNCTION OF THE STOMACH (SMALL CURVATURE), PYLORUS, AND DUODENAL BULB: The small curvature of the stomach extends between the esophageal sphincter and the pylorus on the medial surface of the stomach (the lateral surface is called the greater curvature).
 The pylorus is a short, funnel-shaped tube that connects the stomach with the duodenum.
 The pyloric sphincter allows food to pass into the small intestine.
 The duodenal bulb is located at the upper portion of the duodenum.
 The small curvature of the stomach, the pylorus, and the duodenal bulb consist of squamous epithelium, originate from the ectoderm and are therefore controlled from the cerebral cortex.

 BIOLOGICAL CONFLICT: The biological conflict linked to the stomach (small curvature), pylorus, and duodenal bulb is a male territorial anger conflict (fight in the territory) or a female identity conflict, depending on a person’s gender, laterality, and hormone status.

 A territorial anger relates to anger in the environment and places which one considers as his or her domain - literary or figuratively.
-Typical territorial anger conflicts are disputes at home, feuds at the workplace, anger in school, in kindergarten, at the playground, in a seniors or nursing home, or in the hospital; also in the extended “territory” such as in the village, town, or country where one lives.
+Typical territorial anger conflicts are disputes at home, feuds at the workplace, anger at school, in kindergarten, at the playground, in a seniors or nursing home, or in the hospital; also in the extended “territory” such as in the village, town, or country where one lives.
 Battles over a land or property, annoying noise in the house or neighborhood, a fight over a parking place or over a toy, are other examples of what can provoke a territorial anger conflict.

 CONFLICT-ACTIVE PHASE: ulceration in the lining of the stomach, pylorus, and/or the duodenal bulb proportional to the degree and duration of conflict activity.
 The biological purpose of the cell loss is to widen the passageway of the digestive tract so that the nutrients can be utilized more efficiently.
 This, in turn, provides the individual with more energy to resolve the conflict.
 Symptoms: indigestion and mild to severe pain, depending on the intensity of the territorial anger conflict.
 Food enhances the pain because of the increased secretion of stomach acid produced in the stomach.